enetec1/android_eqs_device_qcom_twrp-common/README.md

-# TWRP standard device files for Qualcomm SoCs
+# TWRP/SHRP device files for Qualcomm SoC on Motorola Edge 30 Ultra (eqs)

-This device tree is made for Qualcomm devices which need working decryption in TWRP.
+This device tree is specifically modified from stock to obtain a correct decryption in TWRP (or other recoveries derived from it, like SHRP).
 It includes the necessary services and prepdecrypt script so that these do not need to be included in the device tree.
+Modified has been done here to avoid possible (frequent...) bootloops which can happen with standard versions because of unwanted init of Keymaster 4.0/default service on stock files.

 ## Prerequisites
 - TWRP device tree with necessary vendor service binaries and dependencies<sup>*</sup> already included